sahithyandev/s2/src/content/docs/methods-of-mathematics/multivariable-calculus/04-continuity.md

 :::note

-- Constant multiples, sum, difference, product, quotient, and rational powers of continuous functions are continuous whenever they are well defined.
+- Constant multiples, sum, difference, product, quotient, and rational powers of continuous functions are continuous whenever they are well-defined.
 - Polynomials in two variables are continuous functions.
-- Rational functions are continuous functions provided they are well defined.
+- Rational functions are continuous functions provided they are well-defined.

 :::